godotengine/godot-website/collections/_article/maintenance-release-godot-3-0-4.md

 Here are some of the highlights of this release.
 See the [full changelog](https://github.com/godotengine/godot-builds/releases/3.0.4-Godot_v3.0.4-stable_changelog.txt) for details.

-* Fixed crasher in asset library on systems with a low threadcount CPU
+* Fixed crash in asset library on systems with a low threadcount CPU

 ## Known incompatibilities with Godot 3.0.3